-The Facility currently operates under a NOx RACT determination made under 5-251(2) of the Vermont Air Pollution Control Regulations as part of the Permit to Construct and Operate AOP-10-045 issued November 29, 2010.
+The Facility currently operates under a NOx RACT determination made under 5-251(2) of the Vermont Air Pollution Control Regulations as part of the Permit to Construct and Operate #AOP-08-003 issued May 26, 2010.
 Once a facility is subject to this regulation it remains subject even if its emission later fall below the applicability level.
 As part of this Permit to Operate renewal, the Agency is re-evaluating the prior NOx RACT determination due to adoption of revised ozone National Ambient Air Quality Standards in 2008 and 2015.
-The Agency has determined that NOx RACT will now be achieved by use of EPA Tier 4 emission certified engines for all snowmaking and non-emergency engine operations, except that up to 5,500 bhp of Tier 2, or better, engines may be used such as for the generators for the Base Pump Station and Black River Pump Station.
+The Agency has determined that NOx RACT will now be achieved by use of EPA Tier 4 emission certified engines for all snowmaking and non-emergency engine operations, except that up to 5,500 bhp of Tier 3, or better, engines may be used.
 As existing ski lift emergency evacuation engines are replaced at the Facility they shall at a minimum comply with the US EPA non-road new emergency engine emission standards of 40 CFR Part 89 and 1039 in effect at time of installation (currently Tier 2 for engines greater than 750 bhp and Tier 3 for engines less than 750 bhp) and should be Tier 4 emission certified when feasible.

 In addition, pursuant to 10 VSA §556a(d) and §5-1010 of the Regulations the Agency may establish and include within any Permit to Operate emission control requirements based on Reasonably Available Control Technology ("RACT").
-Consistent with the determination under 5-251(2) of the Regulations above, the Agency has revised the RACT determination for NOx.
+Consistent with the determination under 5-251(2) of the Regulations above, the Agency has not imposed any further requirements on this Facility under this authority at this time.